-2. Refund from the scheme: the accepted accounting practice continues to be not to recognise any pension asset based on a right to refund from the scheme for scheduled bodies of a Local Government Pension Scheme.
+2. Refund from the scheme - the accepted accounting practice continues to be not to recognise any pension asset based on a right to refund from the scheme for scheduled bodies of an LGPS.
 This has been on the basis that the University has no functional way to recover the asset without giving notice to leave the pension fund which would require legislative change.